Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_geospatial/tb_zts_geospatial.md

 >

 ### Step 3 - Evaluating Safegraph POI Data
-Now that we have the `frostbyte_safegraph` database live in our account, let's run to the next query to initially see what sort of data they have for Paris.
+Now that we have the `frostbyte_safegraph` database live in our account, let's run the next query to initially see what sort of data they have available for Paris.

 ```
 SELECT